calumryan/a11ywebsites/content/showcase/2021-03-27-yasingenc.md

 title: yasingenc.net
 link: https://yasingenc.net/
 image: yasingenc.jpg
-wcag_grade: AA
-tags: showcase

 ---

-Yasin's website meets grade AA overall with good colour choices, landmarks and navigational aids with visible focus states.
+Yasin's website meets grade overall with good colour choices, landmarks and navigational aids with visible focus states.
 A small but non-essential improvement for screen reader users could be to remove the word "navigation" from navigation landmarks.